Citigroup's Corbat faces tense analyst questions as he approaches exit

 REGULATORY FALLOUT

 Fraser, who was not on the call, has said that overhauling risk management and internal controls will be her priority.
 Analysts will probably get a chance to engage with her on the next quarterly call, Corbat said.
-Regulators have barred Citigroup from making significant acquisitions until its operational issues are fixed.
+Regulators have curtailed Citigroup’s ability to make significant acquisitions until its operational issues are fixed.
 Similar problems caused Citigroup to fail or barely pass its annual stress tests in prior years.

+Shareholders are concerned that the consent orders and $400 million fine are only the beginning of regulatory fallout for Citigroup, said Bank of America analyst Erika Najarian.

 Corbat said the two situations were not comparable because, unlike Wells Fargo, Citigroup did not dupe customers or seek to profit from the Revlon error.
 Instead, it lost money.